joaoaugustolaner/didactic-money-checker/README.md

-# didactic-money-checker
+# Didactic Money Checker

-App to manage your finances.
-PS.: Runs in the CLI
+###Purpose

+This app aims to help you with money management, but it runs on the CLI

+##COMING SOON!